ianthropos88/awscloud_web_app_Ch.3/README.md

 ## > :rocket: **Thank you for your interest in my work.** :blush: ##

-This solution aims at deploying a web application with a PostgreSQL database on AWS in 3 environments (Development, Staging, & Production).
+This solution aims at deploying a pipeline, which will get triggered with set actions (merge/push) on a specified branch, then will pushe the source code to CodeBuild.
+CodeBuild than zips the source code, copies it to an S3 bucket.
+With Cross-region replication set, the zipped source code is replicated to the desired region.

-The project is supported by several managed services including AWS RDS, PostgreSQL,Amazon ElastiCache, Amazon Elasticsearch Service, Amazon Pinpoint and Amazon Personalize.
+The project is supported by several managed services including Amazon Elastic Compute Cloud (Amazon EC2), Route 53, CloudFront, Secrets Manager, CloudTrail, Security Hub, Amazon ECR, Transit Gateway, and required Cross-Region Replications, etc.

 # **Cross-Region Action in CodePipeline** :hourglass_flowing_sand::clock10: #